andirady/pom-cli/README.md

 pom add --test org.junit.jupiter:junit-jupiter pom add --provided org.junit.jupiter:junit-jupiter pom add --runtime org.junit.jupiter:junit-jupiter

+# Add from maven metadata in a jar file
+pom add /path/to/file.jar
 ```

 For projects that are packaged as "pom", the dependencies will be added